d2718/firearms-and-voting/supp.md

-Plots of death rate from firearms vs voting results by county in election years from 2000 to 2016.
-Point size reflects county population.
-"Average" lines are the weighted, aggregate averages for all counties that voted in favor of that particular candidate; the smaller lines represent 95% confidence intervals.
+Plots of death rate from firearms vs voting results by county in presidential election years from 2000 to 2016.
+Point size is relative to county population.
+"Average" lines are the population-weighted, aggregate death-rate averages for all counties that voted in favor of that particular party's presidential candidate; the smaller lines represent 95% confidence intervals.

 Firearm deaths include both legal and illegal use, both accidental and intentional discharges, including suicide.